prantlf/docker-vlang/README.md

 # VLang Docker Image

 A Docker image with the [V] language compiler for building within Docker.
-The GitHub workflow produces an image `ghcr.io/prantlf/vlang:latest` from the latest release of `V`.
+The GitHub workflow produces an image `ghcr.io/prantlf/vlang` from the latest release of `V`.
 It is supposed to run at least every week to follow weekly releases of `V`.
+The image will be tagged by `latest` and the image produced the last time will be tagged by `previous`.

 ## Synopsis